Summer Graduate Music Courses

 Summer 2014 Graduate Courses

-The Master of Music in Music Education degree may be completed in as little as two summers with additional online course work.
+The Master of Music in Music Education degree may be completed over three summers, and students may also choose to take some course work online.
 Summer courses are taught by Crane faculty and distinguished guest faculty.
 Graduate Music Admissions information can be found on this webpage.
 The summer admissions deadline is May 1st.

 Questions?
 Email us at firstname.lastname@example.org.